flipperdevices/flipperzero-firmware/applications/external/evil_portal/README.md

 This project will turn your Wi-Fi dev board into an open access point.
 When users try to connect to this access point they will be served a fake login screen.
 User credentials are sent to the Flipper and logged on the SD card.

+## Portals

+The portal I initially provided is just an (ugly) example, please check out the [community portals folder](https://github.com/bigbrodude6119/flipper-zero-evil-portal/tree/main/portals) for more portals.
+Contributors are welcome and very much needed!

+Users, remember to rename the new portal as `index.html` when you drag it on the flipper SD card.

 ## Disclaimer

 I am not a C developer and I am using this project as a way to learn more about esp32, flipper zero and, C programming.

+**Contributors are welcome!** Please feel free to open a PR at any time.

 This program is for educational purposes only.